 It’s easy to fall victim to miscreants on Facebook, but there are some things you can do to protect yourself.
-Most of them are just plain common sense:
+Most of them are just plain common sense…

 First secure your account on a technical level by following the simple instructions in this post.

-Facebook is home to thousands of useful and legitimate apps and games that people use day in and day out, but this expansive catalog makes it easy for hackers and general miscreants to trick users into adding and using apps that are nothing more than fronts for scams.
+Facebook is home to thousands of useful and legitimate apps and games that people use day in and day out, but this expansive catalog makes it easy for hackers and general miscreants to trick users into enabling and using apps and games that are nothing more than fronts for scams.